25114209147/Car_Price_Estimator/README.md

 ## 🎯 Features
 Price Prediction: Predicts car prices based on key features like make, model, year, mileage, and condition.
 User-Friendly Interface: A basic web UI built with Flask to allow users to easily interact with the model.

-Customizable: The model can be further trained and adapted to include more features or additional data for improved accuracy.
+**The model can be further trained and adapted to include more features or additional data for improved accuracy.*

 ## How To Run
 ```